John Burns (entomologist)

-John Burns is an entomologist, curator of Lepidoptera and professor at Department of Entomology, Smithsonian Institution.
+John McLauren Burns is an entomologist, was a curator of Lepidoptera in the Entomology Department at the National Museum of Natural History, Smithsonian Institution.

 Academic background

-Burns has completed his BS at Johns Hopkins University & MS, PhD at University of California, Berkeley.
+Burns has completed his BS at Johns Hopkins University (1954) & MS, PhD at University of California, Berkeley (1957, 1961).

 Fields of study

 Burns is an expert in Lepidoptera (skipper butterflies), evolutionary biology and poetry.
 He has discovered a new species of skipper butterflies and named it as Pseudodrephalys sohni found at Brazil.

 Publications

 Some of his notable publications are as follows: